 Standard political events (i.e. random political triggers and war readiness factors) may also change Mobilization Values.
 These will represent historical situations, the result of Decision Events, or be the result of successful offensives that can inspire neutrals to reconsider their position.
-For instance, the fall of New Orleans will move the UK, France and Spain away from the Confederacy.

-10.4.
+9.4.
 IMPENDING WAR ENTRY